Morris & Stone - Budgie Miniatures

 Central to the Wagon Train toys was the large illustrated Set but individual wagons including drivers were sold in separate blister-packs.
 These were designed in an unusual way with the blister 'bubble' at the top which meant that there was no hanging hole.
 Morris & Stone was given as the manufacturer although the Budgie symbol was included on blister-packs and on the large Set.

-It is thought that the Wagon Train toys were given numbers 430 and 432 by Budgie in keeping with other horse-drawn models at that time but these numbers were never printed on the toys or on the blister-packs or Set.
+It is thought that the Wagon Train toys were given numbers 430 and 432 by Budgie in sequence with other horse-drawn models at that time but these numbers were never printed on the toys or on the blister-packs or Set.